 a.assets.idlist has the Asset IDs on the destination page and

-a.assets.clickedid has the Asset ID of the asset that was clicked on the originating page, the rule is working correctly.
+a.assets.clickedid has the Asset ID of the asset that was selected on the originating page, the rule is working correctly.

-a.assets.clickedid is not in the image request, it’s mostly likely because the Asset that was clicked did not have Asset Insights enabled in AEM.
+a.assets.clickedid is not in the image request, it’s mostly likely because the Asset that was selected did not have Asset Insights enabled in AEM.

 Clicks with no destination